 June 16, 2019 – July 27, 2019

-This program is a fast-paced, intensive internship in Mexico for students who wish to take advantage of their winter break to travel, engage in the social sector, and grow professionally.
+This program is a fast-paced, intensive internship in Mexico for students who wish to take advantage of their summer break to travel, engage in the social sector, and grow professionally.
 Structured job trainings to equip you with the skills needed to succeed in a wide range of positions, we will treat you as a part of our small team, entrusting you with a great deal of responsibility and choice.

 Projects are focused on consulting and nonprofit management, and will be complimented by workshops, group discussions, visits with our artisans and nonprofit partners, and excursions throughout the area.

 We accept applications on a rolling basis and issue acceptances accordingly.
 We recommend that you apply early; because of the small nature of our programs, they are competitive.

 Our internship is crafted as an experiential-learning program.
 We will challenge you where you are, so substantial experience is not necessary.
 Eligible candidates are college students, though we have had some post-grads and grad students join us as well.
 It is a plus if applicants have a proficiency in Spanish, but it is not a requirement.

 We look for enthusiasm, curiosity and the mental grit necessary to consider complex challenges, both on a community and global level.
 We are a small and tight-knit team and seek candidates who want to engage in this environment.
 Our interns are people who have a desire to listen, consider and interact with community members and an overarching goal of using their skills to make the world a better place.